Rise continues despite falling demand

 Tenant Security: If the tenant refuses to leave after the contract and/or the notice to vacate expires, the police can be called upon to forcibly remove the tenant.
 However, landlords are not allowed to take abandoned appliances and furniture as compensation for unpaid rent and damages.

-The Thai baht (THB) weakened against the US dollar by 4.6% since January 2021 to reach an average exchange rate of THB 31.453 = USD 1 in June 2021, as multiple waves and new variants of COVID-19 globally delay the much-awaited recovery of tourism.
-The baht gained further by 8.7% against the US dollar from the onset of the pandemic in April 2020 to January 2021, following a 19.2% gain from 2015 to 2019.
+The Thai baht (THB) weakened against the US dollar by more than 16% in the past two years, reaching average exchange rate of THB 36.394 = USD 1 in November 2022 from THB 30.446 = USD 1 in November 2020, as multiple waves and new variants of COVID-19 globally delay the much-awaited recovery of tourism.
+This partially offsets the nearly 20% gain of the value of the bath against the US dollar from January 2016 to December 2019.

-After winning the March 2019 elections, in July 2019 Prime Minister Prayuth Chan-o-cha formally resigned as the head of the military government.
+Then after winning the March 2019 elections, in July 2019 Prime Minister Prayuth formally resigned as the head of the military government.
 He declared that the country would now function as a normal democracy.

 “Thailand is now fully a democratic country with a constitutional monarchy, with a parliament whose members are elected,” Prayuth said.
 “All problems will be addressed normally based on a democratic system with no use of special powers.”